Humanly Terms and Conditions

 4.3 Support Exclusions.
 Humanly has no obligation to correct any Errors or provide any other support to the extent such Errors or need for support was created in whole or in part by: (a) the acts, omissions, negligence or willful misconduct of Customer, including any unauthorized modifications of the Subscription Service or its operating environment; (b) any failure or defect of Customer’s or a third party’s equipment, software, facilities, third-party applications, or internet connectivity; (c) Customer’s use of the Subscription Service other than in accordance with applicable Documentation provided to Customer; or (d) a Force Majeure Event.

 5.1 Subscription Service Ownership.
 Customer acknowledges that access to and use of the Subscription Service is licensed and not sold.
 Humanly, or its licensors, shall retain sole and exclusive ownership and all rights, title and interest in, including Intellectual Property Rights embodied or associated with, the Subscription Service, the Application, and any modifications or derivative works thereto.
-Without limiting the foregoing, the Application, Subscription Service, Software, Documentation and all information and screens appearing on the Application (excluding the contents of User Content that is not aggregated and anonymized), including without limitation documents, site design, text, graphics, logos, images and icons, as well as the compilation and arrangement thereof, are the sole property of Humanly or its licensors, and are protected by copyright and trademark laws.
+Without limiting the foregoing, the Application, Subscription Service, Software, Documentation and all information and screens appearing on the Application (excluding the User Content that is not aggregated and anonymized), including without limitation documents, site design, text, graphics, logos, images and icons, as well as the compilation and arrangement thereof, are the sole property of Humanly or its licensors, and are protected by copyright, work product and trademark laws.
 Except as otherwise required or limited by applicable law, any reproduction, distribution, modification, retransmission, or publication of any copyrighted material is strictly prohibited without the express written consent of Humanly and/or its licensors.
 Customer agrees that Humanly will have a perpetual right to use in any manner all suggestions, enhancement requests, feedback, and recommendations provided by Customer or Users relating to the Subscription Service (collectively, “Feedback”) without any obligation of compensation.

 6 FEES; TAXES; PAYMENT

 6.1 Fees.
 Customer will pay the fees specified in the applicable Order, plus any applicable taxes.
-Except as expressly provided in these Terms, an Order, all fees are nonrefundable once paid.
+Except as expressly provided in these Terms or an Order, all fees are nonrefundable once paid.
 All amounts payable by Customer under these Terms will be made without setoff or counterclaim, and without any deduction or withholding.

 6.3 Payment Terms.
 Customer agrees to promptly notify Humanly of any changes to its billing information.
 If Customer uses a credit card to make payments due under these Terms, Customer authorizes Humanly to automatically charge such credit card on a recurring basis during the Term for all applicable fees and taxes.
 If Customer is invoiced for fees and taxes, all amounts are payable in U.S. dollars net fifteen (15) days from the date of the invoice unless otherwise specified in the applicable Order.
-Humanly reserves the right to correct any billing errors or mistakes that Humanly identifies even if Humanly has already issued an invoice or received payment.
-Customer agrees to notify Humanly about any suspected billing errors within fifteen (15) days after the relevant invoice or charge date; failure to do so will result in waiver of Customer’s right to dispute such billing errors.

 6.4 Past Due Amounts.
 Except as prohibited by law, Humanly may charge a late fee of one and one-half percent (1.5%) per month on past due amounts, or the maximum rate permitted by law, whichever is less, from the date such amounts were due until the date paid.
 Humanly agrees that it will not exercise its rights under this Section 6.4 if the past due amounts are under reasonable and good faith dispute, initiated by a written notification as set forth in Section 6.7, and Customer is cooperating diligently to resolve the dispute.
 Customer agrees to reimburse any costs or expenses (including, but not limited to, reasonable attorneys’ fees) incurred by Humanly to collect any amount that is not paid when due.